brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week5-Angular/AngularDay3.md

 We can figure out if an error is an instance of ErrorEvent to figure out which type of error we encountered

 To catch errors we pipe the observable resule from http.get/any method through an RxJS catchError operator

+# RxJS - Subjects

+Subjects are a special type of Observable that allows values to be multicasted to many Observers

+Every Subject is an Observable with the same next(), error() and complete() methods.
+To feed values to the subject, you call the next() method, and it will be multicast to all the Observers registered to listen to that subject

+There are three variants of subjects:

+- Behavior is ued to temporarilty store the current data value of any observer declared before it
+- Replay provides an option to choose how many values we want to emit from the last observer.
+This subject stores and then passes the last specified option values to the new observer
+- Async emits the last value to observables when the sequence is complete, only executes the subject after complete() is called